2022 Stanley Cup playoffs: (M2) New York Rangers vs. (M3) Pittsburgh Penguins

 The New York Rangers finished second in the Metropolitan Division with 110 points.
 The Pittsburgh Penguins earned 103 points to finish third in the Metropolitan Division.
 This was the eighth playoff meeting between these two teams with Pittsburgh winning five of the seven previous series.
-They last met in the 2016 Eastern Conference First Round, which Pittsburgh won in five games.
+They last met in the 2016 Eastern Conference first round, which Pittsburgh won in five games.
 New York won three of the four games in this year's regular season series.

 The Rangers came back from a 3–1 series deficit to defeat the Penguins in seven games.
-In Game 1, although Igor Shesterkin made 79 saves for the Rangers, Penguins forward Evgeni Malkin scored for Pittsburgh at 5:58 of triple overtime to win 4–3.
-In Game 2, Artemi Panarin and Frank Vatrano both scored a goal and provided two assists in the Rangers' 5–2 victory.
-In Game 3, although the Rangers tied the game after being down 4–1, Penguins forward Danton Heinen's goal proved to be the game-winning goal at 11:02 of the third period giving Pittsburgh a 7–4 victory.
-The Penguins scored five times in the second period of Game 4, chasing goalie Shesterkin in a 7–2 route.
-In Game 5, the Rangers successfully came back from a two-goal deficit to win 5–3, forcing a sixth game.
-Chris Kreider gave the Rangers a lead late in the third period of Game 6, giving his team a 5–3 victory and tying the series 3–3.
-In Game 7 and the subsequent overtime, Panarin scored for New York sending the Rangers to the Second Round with a 4–3 victory.
-This marked the first time the Penguins lost a Game 7 on the road in franchise history after winning the previous six instances.
+In game one, although Igor Shesterkin made 79 saves for the Rangers, Penguins forward Evgeni Malkin scored for Pittsburgh at 5:58 of triple overtime to win 4–3.
+In game two, Artemi Panarin and Frank Vatrano both scored a goal and provided two assists in the Rangers' 5–2 victory.
+In game three, although the Rangers tied the game after being down 4–1, Penguins forward Danton Heinen's goal proved to be the game-winning goal at 11:02 of the third period giving Pittsburgh a 7–4 victory.
+The Penguins scored five times in the second period of game four, chasing goalie Shesterkin in a 7–2 rout.
+In game five, the Rangers successfully came back from a two-goal deficit to win 5–3, forcing a sixth game.
+Chris Kreider gave the Rangers a lead late in the third period of game six, giving his team a 5–3 victory and tying the series 3–3.
+In game seven and the subsequent overtime, Panarin scored for New York sending the Rangers to the second round with a 4–3 victory.
+This marked the first time the Penguins lost a game seven on the road in franchise history after winning the previous six instances.
 The Rangers equalled both the Montreal Canadiens and Vancouver Canucks for most comebacks from a 3–1 series deficit with three.
 The Rangers also became the first team in Stanley Cup playoff history to record three consecutive comeback wins in elimination games within the same series.